verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 # ----   EOF      ----
 ```

-For more details on these plugins, you can view their source files in our [Fluentd plugins](https://github.com/verrazzano/fluentd-kubernetes-daemonset/tree/oracle-build-from-source-v1.12/docker-image/v1.12/oraclelinux-elasticsearch7/plugins) folder.
+For more details, see the [Fluentd plugins](https://github.com/verrazzano/fluentd-kubernetes-daemonset/tree/oracle-build-from-source-v1.12/docker-image/v1.12/oraclelinux-elasticsearch7/plugins) folder.

 ## Fluentd DaemonSet
 Verrazzano deploys a Fluentd DaemonSet which runs one Fluentd replica per node in the `verrazzano-system` namespace.